-Testing: How easily the numbers used on Google Scholar, which measure the impact of researchers’ work, can be distorted.
+Testing: How easily the numbers used on Google Scholar to measure the impact of researchers’ work can be distorted.
 (Very).

 Before developing tools to detect computer-generated papers, Cyril Labbé had previously used them to carry out a sting.
 However, Labbé wasn’t attempting to expose journals this time; he was instead targeting Google Scholar.
 Google Scholar is a search engine which links to over 160 million academic publications, book chapters, and dissertations, as well as legal cases and patents.
 It’s also a way for researchers to keep an eye on their all-important H-index.

 A researcher’s H-index number represents a combination of quality and quantity, in theory.
 Explaining it sounds like solving an algebra problem.
-“This researcher has published h papers in the last year, and each of those have been cited h number of times.
+“This researcher has published h papers in the last year, and each of those has been cited h times.
 Find the value of h for this researcher.”
-If researcher A published 10 papers in a year, but each was only cited once, then their H-index would be 1.
-If researcher B published 5 papers, but all of them were cited at least 5 times, their H-index would be 5.
+If researcher A published 10 papers in a year, and each was only cited once, their H-index would be 1.
+If researcher B published 5 papers, and all of them were cited at least 5 times, their H-index would be 5.

-While a H-index can be useful, it’s similar to a baseball batting average or a Kill/Death ratio in Call of Duty; people fasely assume that one number can tell you everything you need to know.
-As Labbé’s experiment showed, representing an individual’s career through just one number opens up plenty of opportunities for that number to be gamed.
+Although a H-index can be useful, it’s similar to a baseball batting average or a Kill/Death ratio in Call of Duty; people can falsely assume that one number represents everything you need to know.
+However, representing an individual’s career through just one number opens up plenty of opportunities for that number to be gamed.

 Labbé created a scientist, Ike Antare, and used SCIgen to “write” a set of 102 different computer science papers under Antare’s name.
-Each of these papers referenced the entire set (plus one real paper), creating a network of self-referencing articles.
-When the papers were waved through low quality journals, the connected web of citations swelled Antare’s H-Index.
-Antare held the 21st highest H-Index rank in the world; by that system, he was more famous than Einstein (36th place).
+Each of these papers referenced the entire set, plus one real paper, creating a network of self-referencing articles.
+When the papers were waved through low-quality journals, the connected web of citations swelled Antare’s H-Index.
+Antare held the 21st highest H-Index rank in the world; in that system, he was more famous than Einstein (36th place).